-I am a Gates Cambridge scholar studying the atmospheres of exoplanets
+I am a NASA Sagan Postdoctoral Fellow studying the atmospheres of exoplanets

-I am a final year PhD student at the Institute of Astronomy at the University of Cambridge.
+This winter, I will become a NASA Sagan Postdoctoral Fellow at The School of Earth and Space Exploration at Arizona State University.
 I am interested in studying the atmospheres of exoplanets to investigate what they are made of using transmission spectroscopy and retrieval techniques.
-My supervisor is Dr. Nikku Madhusudhan.

-We performed the most extensive study of atmospheric chemical compositions of exoplanets to date and looked for trends in the composition of exoplanets.
+We performed the most extensive study of atmospheric chemical compositions of exoplanets to date and looked for trends in the composition of exoplanets (Welbanks et al. 2019).

 I have participated in the analysis of several data sets obtained using ground and space based telescopes.
 Amongst them are the first detection of lithium in the atmosphere of WASP-127b and the first indication of aluminium oxide in WASP-33b.